cybozu-go/moco/e2e/README.md

 ## Strategy

 We try to maximize coverage of unit tests even if it needs "real" MySQL instances.
-The tests using real MySQL instances can be divided into the unit tests and the e2e tests as follows:
+The tests using real MySQL instances can be divided into the small tests and the e2e tests as follows:

-- test by unit test
+- by small test
   - initialization of MySQL instance
   - status retrieval
   - cloning
   - metrics collection
   - log file management (rotate)
-- test by e2e test
+- by e2e test
+  - failover
-  - failover/switchover
+  - switchover
   - replication
   - backup/restore
   - point-in-time recovery